 To solve this problem, you want to put it in writing.
 Although the company strongly prefers a phone call, I would resist the temptation.
 Verizon records its phone calls for “quality” assurance, but you don’t have access to the recording, which puts you at a disadvantage.
 There’s no record of the content of your call.
 Instead, I would initiate a live chat.
 Having something in writing is extremely helpful.
 If you don’t get anywhere, you can always appeal your case to a Verizon Wireless customer service executive from my consumer advocacy site.

 It’s hard to know what happened with that Jamaica call.
-It could be a simple billing mistake.
+It could be a simple billing or administrative mistake.
 Or maybe someone gained access to your account.
 Someone could have taken your phone while you were asleep.
 You might have also accidentally dialed a number — although it’s unlikely you would be on the phone for 121 minutes.
 The point being, there’s no way to prove you were correct about not calling Jamaica.

 I suggested that you contact Verizon Wireless via chat.
 You did, and it agreed to credit you for the $291 phone call.
 But then it didn’t.
 You reached out to me again, this time with Verizon’s promise in writing.
 I asked Verizon Wireless about your credit, and you finally received your money back.